StreetScout

 Where is Camp Creek (Qld)?

-Camp Creek (Qld) is a suburb of Queensland, Australia.
+Camp Creek (Qld) is a suburb of Queensland, Australia, in the Cassowary Coast local government area.

 What is the population of Camp Creek (Qld)?